tytydraco/yessleep/out/The_Witchs_Grave__Part_I_The_Woods.md

 He smiles at me and bares his teeth.
 A trickle of dark blood runs down one nostril, and his eyes roll back into his head, exposing wet empty sockets.

-I gasp, but when I blink, the blood is gone, and Caleb is looking at me curiously.
+I gasp, but when I blink, the blood is gone, and Caleb looks at me curiously.
 His eyes are tired, but completely normal.

 I smile nervously and turn back to face the road.